 Alternatively, many of the hop on hop off buses have a stop nearby to the NMAAHC.

-The NMAAHC is the newest Smithsonian museum and a very in-demand tourist destination.
+The NMAAHC is a very in-demand tourist destination with limited capacity.
 It attracts large crowds throughout the year, especially on weekends, and is always busy.
-The museum opens at 10 am and by noon, it is quite crowded.
+The museum opens at 10 am and by noon, it is pretty crowded.

 The best time to enter may depend on your timed entry passes but if you want to avoid crowds, we suggest planning a visit to the museum for the off-peak season (January-February and September-December.)